 Job Creation: I believe that we can grow the economy through sensible policies that would help businesses innovate and thrive, increasing the size of our workforce and invest in our youth population through higher education reforms and trade jobs training so that our students are prepared for the jobs of today and tomorrow.
 I will support policies that promote private and public spending on R&D, as well infrastructure projects.

+Affordable housing is a huge issue in California.
 I will be an advocate for affordable housing and smart growth.
-This is a critical issue touching each of us as everyone should have the opportunity to live in the community in which they work.
+This is a critical issue touching Californians across the state.
+Everyone should have the opportunity to live in the community in which they work.
 This includes students, young families, teachers, nurses, firefighters, and business owners who contribute directly to the quality of life in this district.
-The reality for many is the median income in the county is not enough to afford a home and rents are increasingly unaffordable.
-The average sale price of a home in recent months is $426,000 and the average rent for apartments is $1,242 per month.
+The median income in the county of $86,000 is not enough to afford a home and rents are increasingly unaffordable.
+The average sale price of a home in recent months is $426,000 and the average rent for apartments is $1,550 per month.

 - SB 2 is expected to raise about $250 million a year to finance the construction of affordable housing.

 - SB 3 places a bond measure on the November 2018 statewide ballot and requires $3 billion set aside to finance low-income development, and an additional $1 billion for veteran's home loans.